Storyist calls itself a “full-featured word processor” app but when you take a closer look, it seems to serve mostly screenwriters and novelists.

 #2 Extensive export options

-Storyist offers more than half a dozen options to export files as various formats.
+Storyist offers more than half a dozen options to export files in various formats.
 It supports formats like RTF, HTML, Word, TXT, Scrivener, Final Draft, Fountain, Open Office (odt), and EPub.

 #3 Templates for different writing projects

 Writing templates is something that lets you get going quickly and eliminates wondering.
-And Storyist contains templates for Novels, screenplay, and stage plays.
+And the Storyist software contains templates for Novels, screenplay, and stage plays.
 For fiction writers or screenwriters, Storyist is a great app that will boost your creative writing.

 Didn’t find what you are looking for?
 No problem!
 You can create your own customizable templates for future reference.